Norton Motorcycles opens new global headquarters

-Norton Motorcycles has announced the completion of its new global headquarters.
-The all-new facility houses state-of-the-art manufacturing capability and the company's new global design and R&D hub.
+Solar Park (Solihull) [United Kingdom], November 12 (ANI/NewsVoir): Norton Motorcycles has announced the completion of its new global headquarters.
+The all-new facility houses state-of-the-art manufacturing capability and the company's new global design and R & D hub.

 It forms a key part of Norton's strategic growth plan on its journey to becoming the world-leader in luxury hand-crafted motorcycles.